 Photosynthesis is the process by which plants that have chlorophyll utilize sunlight to manufacture food from water and carbon dioxide, generating oxygen as a by product.

 In humans chlorophyll is known to sabotage unfriendly bacteria while sparing friendly bacteria.
 Additionally chlorophyll scavenges free radicals and oxygen reactive species that are known to cause cancer.
-It is rich in essential nutrients like iron and vitamins like E and C, therefore promoting good health and helping to slow the aging process.
+It’s rich in essential nutrients like iron and vitamins like E and C, therefore promoting good health and helping to slow the aging process.

 Where does the chlorophyll come from?

 In fish ponds for example, chlorophyll is derived from algae and other plants that provide this all-important green matter.
-If there isn’t enough plant-life in the pond to provide this nourishing substance for the goldfish, it’s recommended that you add pure liquid chlorophyll to the diet of your goldfish.
+If there isn’t enough plant life in the pond to provide this nourishing substance for the goldfish, it’s recommended that you add pure liquid chlorophyll to the diet of your goldfish.

-If you intend to use it in a pond it’s recommended that you use only the pure version and only mint is allowed as an additive.
+If you intend to use it in a pond use only the pure version and only mint is allowed as an additive.
 Click on this link for more fish pond information